A bigroupoid's topology (or, Topologising the homotopy bigroupoid of a space): The topological fundamental bigroupoid of a space

-The trapezoidal regions in the first picture correspond to paths in $V_1$, which under the identification of the marked edges paste to form a loop in $V_1$.
+which is pictured in Figure~\ref{fig:vert_comp_cont}\subref{subfig:desired_2track_composition}.
+The trapezoidal regions in Figure~\ref{fig:vert_comp_cont}\subref{subfig:composition_of_2tracks_continuous} correspond to paths in $V_1$, which under the identification of the marked edges paste to form a loop in $V_1\subset X^I$.
 As $X^I$ is semilocally 1-connected, there is a filler for this loop in $X^I$.
-This implies that there is the homotopy we require, and so $+$ is continuous.
+This implies that there is the homotopy we require, and so composition in $\cHom{\Pi_2(X)}$ is continuous.